30. January 2020

 At LogiMAT 2020, TGW is continuing on its course of progress and adding a digital twin of Rovolution to the product line.
 This is a complete digital representation which is connected to the physical installation in real time and grows with it.

 The digital twin makes the behaviour visible, comprehensible and predictable.
 With its help, you can analyse data, learn from it and visualize it in 3D models.
 This means that not only can the current condition of Rovolution be monitored, but with a replay function, you can also look back at the past in order to detect causes of unexpected events.
 Furthermore, a look into the future will be possible, for example, to predict when certain maintenance tasks have to be carried out.
 Users benefit from real time performance data, a high level of transparency and increased productivity.

-The digital focus also includes a comprehensive platform for networked fulfilment centres that gives customers an overview of the entire system and is the basis for various evaluation tools and services.
-Furthermore, TGW offers Digital Potential Workshops in which processes are analyzed onsite at the customer's location.
+The digital focus also includes a comprehensive platform for networked fulfilment center that gives customers an overview of the entire system and is the basis for various evaluation tools and services.
+Furthermore, TGW offers Digital Potential Workshops in which processes are analysed onsite at the customer's location.
 This collaboration provides insights from a digitalization perspective.

 The basis of digitalization is data – which has to be collected, structured and interpreted.
 As system integrator, TGW can offer its customers a critical advantage in this area.
 Unlike pure software specialists, TGW plans and builds highly complex systems in addition to producing all mechatronic components.
 This enables the intralogistics specialist to gather data from all applications, products and solutions and display and link it comprehensively in a uniform system.